CMSCompOps/TransferTeam/consistency_check/spark/README.md

 ## run dbs and phedex consistency check on spark:

+argument --dbs takes values : "invalid" , "deleted" , "valid" argument --phedex takes values : "missing" , "present" argument --output specify the user area on analytix cluster

-Example : python dbs_phedex_consistency.py --timestamp 2019-12-09 --dbs invalid --phedex present --output hdfs://analytix/user/pjasal/
+Example : python dbs_phedex_consistency.py --dbs invalid --phedex present --output hdfs://analytix/user/username/

 ## It returns the list of file which are invalidated by the unified for bad workflows